dev-xo/remix-saas/docs/README.md

 # Email

-In order to send emails, we opted to use [Resend](https://resend.com/), a simple and easy-to-use email service for developers.
+In order to send emails, Remix SaaS uses [Resend](https://resend.com/), a simple and easy-to-use email service for developers.

 - You can get your API Key by visiting the [Resend Dashboard](https://resend.com/api-keys).